alekii/EcomX2.0/README.md

 Features:

-  -User cannot order more than the number of items available
+User cannot order more than the number of items available

-  -If product is out of Stock, it ceases to display on the front end
+If product is out of Stock, it ceases to display on the front end

-  -Admin account gets to add and restock products
+Admin account gets to add and restock products

-  -Admin can view orders placed i.e order number, product ordered, quantity ordered, amount of the order and shipment info
+Admin can view orders placed i.e order number, product ordered, quantity ordered, amount of the order and shipment info

-  -Admin account gets to add new product categories,edit category names and view its changed name without refreshing page.
+Admin account gets to add new product categories,edit category names and view its changed name without refreshing page.

-  -Orders are placed only when there is product in shopping cart and when user is authenticated
+Orders are placed only when there is product in shopping cart and when user is authenticated

-  -Form validation
+Form validation

 To create admin account, please do so on the backend as admin creation from UI form is not supported.